Lasting Powers of Attorney

 Call now on FREEPHONE 0800 731 3071 or click here to ask a question

-You can create two types of LPA:
+You can create two types of Lasting Power of Attorney (LPA):

-Property & Affairs LPA
+Property & Financial Affairs LPA

 This allows you to choose someone who will ensure that all your property and financial affairs will be looked after.
-For example, operate your bank account, sort out your tax and decide what to do with your home.
+For example, operate your bank account, pay your bills, sort out your tax and decide what to do with your home.
 You can however impose restrictions: eg, preventing them from selling a second home, which you had left to a relative in a will.

-Personal Welfare LPA
+Health & Welfare LPA

 How many people should you appoint and whom?